 Although the company had an excellent track record of growth, in my original analysis I mentioned that its rapid growth may have been driven by the pre-2009 boom in financial markets rather than by any enduring traits of the company itself.

-After 2009 the company’s fortunes began a decline which continued beyond its entry into the model portfolio in 2011 and has only recently shows signs of slowing down.
+After 2009 the company’s fortunes began a decline which continued beyond its entry into the model portfolio in 2011 and has only recently shown signs of slowing down.

 Tullett Prebon did not perform as well as I had hoped, but it wasn’t a bad investment.

 However, at today’s share price, I see no compelling reason to continue to hold and so at the start of January, I sold the entire position.
 The overall results are below and, as I said, they are not quite as I hoped for but are nonetheless not too bad:

 - Total return: 57%